 Many of us are probably familiar with the word gospel meaning “the good news.”
 If so, we are right.
 However, as Mormons, we often think of the gospel in broader terms than that.
 Honestly, I have no issue of thinking of the gospel in broader terms, I am just not sure if Paul thought of it this way or not when he wrote.
 On this subject Jim says, “We often think of the gospel as the beliefs, doctrines, and so on that are taught by the Church of Jesus Christ of Latter-day Saints.
 Sometimes we use the word even broadly, to refer to Christianity and the Christian message generally.
 However, the New Testament use of the word gospel is tied more closely to its literal meaning (“pleasing message”) and to its Old Testament connections” (italics in orignal 45).

 So, those are my notes for this section.
 I will leave with one question, given all of this information, which translation of the word doulos are you most comfortable with as a reader?

 Hear Jim talk about this book in his own words here.

 Purchase a copy of The Life of Holiness: Notes and Reflections on Romans 1, 5-8.

 This entry was posted on March 6, 2013 at 2:52 am and is filed under On studying, Scripture topics.
 Tagged: Paul, Romans, servant, slave.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.